 The Ulma Family’s Sacrifice

 In the second half of 1942, Józef and Wiktoria Ulma made the fateful decision to take in two Jewish families in the village of Markowa in Nazi-occupied Poland.
 The Ulmas hid the families in the loft of their small house, protecting them from the mass murder that had already commenced in the eastern zones of German occupation.
 They knew that the penalty for Poles who aided Jews in any way was death, and yet they did what they could to save the lives of their neighbors.
-After almost two years of shared life in cramped conditions, they were all betrayed by a Polish collaborator.
+After almost two years of shared life in cramped conditions, they were all betrayed by a local collaborator.
 On 24 March 1944, German gendarmes descended upon the house in the early hours of the morning.
 The Germans shot all the fugitive Jews, including the five children, then Józef Ulma and his heavily-pregnant wife, and finally the Ulmas’ six children, aged between one and eight years old.
 One of the Germans told the Polish villagers who had been assembled to witness the massacre: “This is what happens to Polish swine who help Jews.”

 The tragic story contains a number of characteristic elements.
 Firstly, the self-sacrifice of the Ulmas is emblematic of the heroic efforts of a small proportion of the Polish population to help Jews under the German occupation.
 The Polish underground state supported these efforts, and, under its auspices, Żegota (the Polish Council to Aid Jews) organised various actions to help Jews, including the well-known campaign led by Irena Sendler to evacuate Jewish children from the Warsaw Ghetto.
 It often took large networks of people to save even a single Jewish individual.

 But the story of the Ulmas also reveals that it only took a single individual – in this case, a member of the Polish auxiliary “navy-blue police” – to betray Jews and their protectors to the German occupying authorities.
 Even more tragically, after the massacre at Markowa, certain other Polish inhabitants of the village allegedly murdered the Jews they were hiding, presumably for fear of meeting the same fate as the Ulmas.
-Astonishingly, in this climate of unimaginable terror, another 21 Jewish inhabitants of Markowa survived the war in the homes of other Polish neighbors.
+Astonishingly, in this climate of terror, another 21 Jewish inhabitants of Markowa survived the war in the homes of other Polish neighbors.